eurostat/eurostat-map.js/docs/tutos/quick/README.md

 ## Publish the map

-To publish a map defined with eurostat-map.js, simply insert the code snippet into your HTM webpage.
+To publish a map defined with eurostat-map.js, simply insert the code snippet into your HTML webpage.